How we test kitchens

 Examining the joins, we assessed whether the method used to construct them (for example, dowels and glue or cam-stud and metal dowels) would have an impact on build quality, and whether any joins were irregular and uneven or had gaps.

-We also marked them based on what the units are made of, rating them lower if they were constructed from a material that is known to be less durable and likely to scratch more easily.
+We also noted what the units are made of, for example whether they were constructed from a material or finish that is known to be less durable and likely to scratch more easily.

 Will the shelves and drawers withstand heavy use?